mmguinness/bookmark_manager/README.md

 User Story 1
 As a user, so I can find my regular websites,
-I would like to see a list of book bookmarks.
+I would like to see a list of bookmarks.

 ![Image](./public/images/Chapter_one_domain_model.png)